- A level requirements: ABB

 This module introduces students to specific geographical developments in Poland since 1939.
 The course will be structured around three key time periods: second world war, socialism, post-socialism.
 Within these, shifts in the control and use of space will be explored.
 The second world war theme will consider the impact of war on population and territory in Poland, and the subsequent contestations surrounding wartime memory within the country, focusing especially on museums and memorial sites as contested sites of memory.
 The second section of the course will consider the spatial dimensions of everyday life under socialism, including: political uses of public and private space, queuing and the shortage economy, imagined geographies of the west, and resistances.
 The final section will investigate changes in Poland since 1989: to what extent the country has ‘returned to Europe’, the impact of shock therapy on social geographies, and how Poland is still working through socialist legacies.
 Special attention will also be given to Polish migration, before and after EU accession.
 Ultimately this module enables students to develop an in-depth empirical knowledge of a key site of change in contemporary Europe, while encouraging deep engagement with a range of historical, political, social, cultural and post-socialist geographical readings.

-Final year physical geography field class, compulsory for FZ00 and F75A.
+Final year physical geography field class.
 Held in the 2nd semester, a short lecture series guides groups of students through general field skills, organisation of field work, and safety including risk assessment.
-Assessment is via individual online field planning and safety test, daily oral field reports, and individual written reports.
+Assessment is via a groups: Field Planning and Safety test, group daily Oral Field Reports, and an individual Written Report.
 Emphasis is placed on field skills, data analysis and presentation, and report writing.

 This module provides students with the opportunity to undertake an independent research project into a topic of their choosing, under the supervision of an allocated member of academic staff.
 The work-based dissertation additionally involves students in working collaboratively with an external organisation on a mutually agreed research topic, thereby providing students with valuable work-related experience.